Configuring printing from Yandex Cloud Desktop to a local printer in Linux

 any PDF file. -

-On your desktop, send the PDF file for printing by selecting the new virtual printer.
+On the desktop, send the PDF file to print by selecting the new virtual printer named

 -

-On your local machine, check the printing queue of the virtual PDF printer.
+On your local machine, check the files sent from the desktop for printing:

 How to delete the resources you created